rassool-ahad/rasool-ahad/README.md

 - 📫 How to reach me **rasoolahad1997.work@gmail.com**

-- ⚡ Fun fact : brain is the reasons to live.
+- ⚡ Fun fact : brain is the reason to live.

 <br>